ericoporto/ags-manual-wiki/Globalfunctions_General.md

 Deletes the save game in save slot number SLOT.
 If there were no save then nothing happens.

+**IMPORTANT:** for historical reasons, for slots in the range of 1 and 50 this function also moves highest slot found in that range to fill the freed slot.
+For example, if there were slots 1, 2, 3, 4, 5 and DeleteSaveSlot removes slot 3, then save in slot 5 will be renamed to become slot 3.

 Example:

     DeleteSaveSlot (130);